Back to identity glossary

 False positive

-In the context of identity verification, a false positive refers to a situation in which an individual passes the identity check even though they’re not who they say they are.
+In the context of identity verification, a false positive refers to an individual passing the identity check even though they’re not who they say they are.
 In other words, letting a bad actor through.

 Frequently asked questions